Learn About Rapid Methadone Detox

-Methadone is neither a cure nor a cause to opioid dependence, but instead, it is a maintenance drug also in a class of medications referred to as Medication-Assisted Treatment (MAT).
+Methadone is neither a cure nor a cause of opioid dependence; instead, it is a maintenance drug in a class of medications referred to as Medication-Assisted Treatment (MAT).
 Some addiction experts believe MAT drugs reduce risks for infectious diseases due to heroin abuse with injections.
-Also, MAT drugs might reduce criminal activity due to illicit drug use and provide an overall improvement in someone’s quality of life.
+Also, MAT drugs might reduce criminal activity due to illicit drug use and improve someone’s quality of life.

-However, methadone itself is a narcotic drug that changes the way your brain and nervous system respond to pain.
-It has the potential of being abused and can cause overdoses, especially when mixed with other substances or used in higher doses.
+However, methadone is a narcotic drug that changes how your brain and nervous system respond to pain.
+It has the potential to be abused and can cause overdoses, especially when mixed with other substances or used in higher doses.

 Make no mistake; it is not just taking high doses of methadone that can kill people.
-A study published by the Oregon Health & Science University published in 2008 (issue of The American Journal of Medicine) concluded that “Methadone is a possible cause of sudden cardiac death even when taken at therapeutic levels primarily for the relief of chronic pain or drug addiction withdrawal.”
+A study published by the Oregon Health & Science University in 2008 (issue of The American Journal of Medicine) concluded that “Methadone is a possible cause of sudden cardiac death even when taken at therapeutic levels primarily for the relief of chronic pain or drug addiction withdrawal.”

 - Methadone at high doses, or in naive users or idiosyncratically at much lower doses, depresses respiration and may interfere with cardiac function.
 Both of which can lead to death.”

 - “Methadone may interact with other CNS (central nervous system) depressants to produce lethal respiratory depression – people die because they simply stop breathing as a result of the depression of the brain’s respiratory centers.”

 - “There is no “toxic level” of methadone.
 Instead, people die of so-called “overdose” as a result of the effect of a blood level that exceeds their individual tolerance to the drug’s toxic effects on respiration and heart function.”